lewisgj/rpg-combat-kata/NOTES.md

 Let's give it a go!

 ## Nope!
-That refactoring got hairy quickly - It got as far as the attacker asking the prop for its position to know if it should receive damage and I that didn't sit right at all.
+That refactoring got hairy quickly - It got as far as the attacker asking the prop for its position to know if it should receive damage and on first glance, that didn't sit right at all.

 Let's do it properly, starting with a prop taking damage test and let the design emerge.

+## Testing, Initial implementation

+The test I started with was "Can a character destroy a prop?".
+This followed the established pattern of damaging characters until they died.
+Nothing exciting to share!

+## Implementation, Refactoring

+Here's where it gets interesting. `Targetable` was a reasonable idea, but what I couldn't see at the time was how to simplify the damage calculation.
+A working test suite helped me refactor with confidence.

+I noticed that the rules fell into two camps:

+1. First, decide whether the current character can/should attack
+   1. Are we trying to attack ourselves?
+   2. Are we in attack range?
+   3. Are they an ally?
+2. Second, decide how much damage to do
+   - This is different for props and characters!

+### Deciding whether to attack
+The first group is easier to implement if you assume that Characters and Props have things in common - such as positions.
+If a position is available on both, then the character can always do a range check.

+Factions were stretching the idea, possibly a little too far.
+If both props and characters have a `belongsToFaction` accessor, we can hardcode the response to always return false for props.

+### Deciding how much damage
+"Tell don't ask" was how I approached the second group.

+   How can I push the calculation down to the thing being attacked without circular references and other confusing implementation details?

+A new metaphor appeared in "damage modifiers".
+Instead of deciding how much damage to do, and then telling the target how much damage to receive, the `dealDamage()` function now gives it any relevant information.
+This did mean that `receiveDamage` became public again - but that was inevitable once `Props` existed.
+The damage calculation can be kept simple for Props while Characters can take level difference and anything else into account in the future.